The ultimate comfort food just got a major upgrade in this Dairy-free Mac and Cheese!

 - 2 cups chicken broth (substitute vegetable broth for vegan)

-- 1 ½ tsp. freshly squeezed lemon juice
+- 1 ½ teaspoon freshly squeezed lemon juice

 - 16 ounces gluten-free pasta of choice

-- In a medium saucepan with lid, melt oil over medium heat.
+- In a medium saucepan with lid, heat the oil over medium heat.

 - Add onions and cook, stirring occasionally, until onions start to soften.